fastoch/Networking/Cisco_Switch_config.md

 - assign an interface to a VLAN
 - assign an IP address to a VLAN
 - enable inter-VLAN routing
-- configure DHCP and exclude IP range
+- configure DHCP server and exclude a range of IP addresses

 ---